-1. It will be the responsibility of each shooter to be familiar with these rules.
-Ignorance of the rules will not be a cause to re-attempt targets lost because of rule violations.

-- 2. It is the sole responsibility of the shooter to begin any event, station and/or field with sufficient equipment, including safety equipment and ammunition.
+- 1. It will be the responsibility of each shooter to be familiar with these rules.
+Ignorance of the rules will not be a cause to re-attempt targets lost because of rule violations. - 2.
+It is the sole responsibility of the shooter to begin any event, station and/or field with sufficient equipment, including safe-ty equipment and ammunition.
 Failure to do so, which in the opinion of the Field Judges will delay the shoot, will result in the loss of all targets as required to keep the shoot moving.
 Make-up targets will be provided only at the discretion of the Shoot Officials. - 3.
-Call for Target-The target must be launched immediately or with a delay of up to three (3) seconds. - 4.
-Shotgun Mount & Position-The shooter may start with a low gun or a pre-mounted gun when calling for the target.
+Call for Target - a.
+The target must be launched immediately or with a delay of up to three (3) seconds. - b.
+Shooter has 20 sec to call for target after entering shooting stand and between shots.
+First shooter time starts at completion of viewing "show targets".
+Warnings and penalties will be administered by Course Manager or Shoot Management. - i.
+First violation = warning. - ii.
+Second violation and each subsequent violation in the round = two (2) targets deducted from final score. - 4.
+Shotgun Mount & Position-The shooter may start with a low gun or a pre-mounted gun when calling for the target. - 5.
+Coaching During any World, National, U.S. Open or Regional Championship once a shooter is in the shooting stand, the only communication allowed will be between the shooter and the Field Judge.
+Violations of this rule must be brought to the attention of Shoot Officials (i.e., Course Manager) to determine if and what disciplinary measures will be taken.
+Both the shooter and individual(s) communication with the shooter may be subject to disciplinary action.